 - How do I get started?

 Getting started requires applying for admission either as a degree-seeking or non-degree seeking student.
 Apply as a degree-seeking student if you intend to earn a degree or certificate and if you intend to apply for financial aid.
 If you are taking courses for your own personal interest and growth, apply as a non-degree seeking student.
 Apply at UAOnline for admission as Non-Degree Seeking if you are a new student or if it has been more than 2 years since you have taken a class.

 Visit the Admissions page for details.

 If you would like to speak with a program advisor before your apply for admission, see the Advising Contacts page.

 The Certified Nursing Assistant (CNA) course is a 7-credit class offered each spring semester at Kodiak College.
-The CNA application is available now online and on campus.
+The CNA application is available on campus.
 Students are encouraged familiarize themselves with the program requirements well in advance of the November submission deadline since a placement test, immunizations, and letters of reference are required.
 The cost of the CNA program will be approximately $1786.00 for spring 2016.
 Please see the CNA page or contact CNA instructor Margaret Stewart for more information at email@example.com.